MicrosoftDocs/winrt-related/winrt-related-src/schemas/bundlemanifestschema/schema-root.md

 ---
-Description: Provides details for each element, attribute, and data type that defines the schema for the bundle manifest for Windows Store apps.
+Description: Provides details for each element, attribute, and data type that defines the schema for the bundle manifest for UWP apps.
 Search.Product: eADQiWindows 10XVcnh
 title: Bundle manifest schema reference ms.assetid: 20fba0dd-b7d6-47c8-9d9f-a8831bda627c